scalawithcats/scala-with-cats/src/pages/monads/state.md

           //        push (3 * 3) = 9 in their place
 ```

-We can write a simple interpreter for these expressions using the `State` monad.
+Let's write a simple interpreter for these expressions.
 We can parse each symbol into a `State` instance
 representing a context-free stack transform and intermediate result.
 The `State` instances can be threaded together using `flatMap`
 to produce an interpreter for any sequence of symbols.

-Let's do this now.
-Start by writing a function `evalOne` that parses a single symbol
+Start by writing a function `evalOne` that
-into an instance of `State`.
+parses a single symbol into an instance of `State`.
 Use the code below as a template.
 Don't worry about error handling for now---if
 the stack is in the wrong configuration,